 This rule shall not apply to the President of the VNC.

-Any Board Officer or Committee Member may identify themselves as such in any forum.
-If doing so in support of or in opposition to a matter being considered in a non-VNC forum, s/he shall make clear that s/he is representing her/himself personally and is not representing the VNC or a VNC Committee.
+Any Board Officer or committee member may identify themselves as such in any forum.
+If doing so in support of or in opposition to a matter being considered in a non-VNC forum, they shall make clear that they are representing themselves personally and are not representing the VNC or a VNC committee.
 If the Board has considered and acted upon a motion dealing with a matter under consideration in a non-VNC forum, the nature and disposition of the motion considered by the Board shall be disclosed.

 Conflict Resolution Committee